mikegcoleman/hybrid-workshop/README.md

 Successfully built ed5f550fc339
 Successfully tagged <your docker id>/linux_tweet_app:latest
 ```
-Next we'll log into Docker hub and push our image up there for future use.
+Next You'll log into Docker hub and push our image up there for future use.

+#### Push the image to Docker Hub

 ```
 $ docker login